-We would like to feature two species of plants that really brighten up the dreariest of winter days.
+We would like to feature three species of plants that really brighten up the dreariest of winter days.
 When the landscape is virtually asleep and it is too early for bulbs or heath, these plants will give you great enjoyment.
 The first is Hamamelis or Witch Hazel.
 We carry three different varieties which we will go over individually, but in general these plants grow as vase-shaped small trees making them perfect for small yards.
 Flowers with 4 strap-like petals line the limbs for 3-4 weeks in late winter.
 They prefer sun to part shade and fertile soil that is amended with organic material.

 Hamamelis x intermedia ‘Arnold Promise’- Arnold Promise is vase-shaped and will reach 12-15 feet in height and spread.
 It is known for its sweetly fragrant yellow flowers in February and March so plant it close to walkways or the entrance to the house.
 Its broad, oval green leaves turn a beautiful yellow-orange to yellow color in the fall.